MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 - Create Office 365 accounts and how to add your domain.
 - Install Office

-To set up your Office 365 business tenant, see <a href="https://support.office.com/en-us/article/Get-started-with-Office-365-for-Business-d6466f0d-5d13-464a-adcb-00906ae87029" target="_blank">Get Started with Office 365 for business</a>.
+To set up your Microsoft 365 for business tenant, see <a href="https://support.office.com/en-us/article/Get-started-with-Office-365-for-Business-d6466f0d-5d13-464a-adcb-00906ae87029" target="_blank">Get Started with Microsoft 365 for business</a>.

 If this is the first time you're setting this up, and you'd like to see how it's done, you can follow these steps to get started:

-1. Go to the <a href="https://business.microsoft.com/en-us/products/office-365" target="_blank">Office 365</a> page in the <a href="https://business.microsoft.com" target="_blank">Microsoft Business site</a>.
-Select **Try now** to use the Office 365 Business Premium Trial or select **Buy now** to sign up for Office 365 Business Premium.
+1. Go to the <a href="https://products.office.com/en-us/business/office-365-affiliate-program-buy-business-premium" target="_blank">Office 365</a> page in the <a href="https://business.microsoft.com" target="_blank">Microsoft Business site</a>.
+Select **Try now** to use the Microsoft 365 Business Standard Trial or select **Buy now** to sign up for Microsoft 365 Business Standard.
 In this walkthrough, we'll select **Try now**.

    **Figure 1** - Try or buy Office 365